|Dates||5:00 PM on August 1st – 1:00 PM on August 4th, 2019|

 Doug Worthen is the Director of Mindfulness Programs at the Middlesex School in Concord, Massachusetts.
 Since 2010 he has been supporting and educating the Middlesex School community (students, faculty, staff, parents, and alums) in mindfulness.
 Doug began practicing mindfulness meditation in 1999 as a member of the UVA national championship lacrosse team and has been a dedicated practitioner ever since.
-Living through two bouts of lymphoma, including a bone marrow transplant in 2007, Doug has experienced firsthand the healing power of mindfulness.
+Living through two bouts of lymphoma, including a bone marrow transplant in 2007, Doug has also experienced how supportive mindfulness can be when living with illness.
 Doug has attended several 1-3 month-long mindfulness retreats, a variety of teacher trainings, and is dedicated to supporting other schools in creating full-time mindfulness faculty positions.
 He regularly staffs iBme retreats and served on the iBme board from 2010–16.
 You can read about his classes at Middlesex.

 Jessica Morey began practicing meditation at age 14 in the Insight Meditation Society teen retreats.
 She returned every year for 6 years and then participated for 10 years in an IMS young adult mentoring group.
 Jessica has attended longer (1-3 month) retreats in Asia and the US and is a founding board member and lead teacher for iBme teen retreats.
 Before joining iBme, Jessica worked in clean energy and climate policy and finance.
 She holds a BA in Environmental Engineering from Dartmouth and Masters degrees in Sustainable Development and International Affairs.
 She wrote an article in the February 2014 Mindful Magazine, “Finding My Way,” about her experience learning and benefiting from mindfulness throughout her young adult years.
 She is an avid yoga practitioner and skier and loves dancing in any form.